 Fresh salads without dressings are a good idea.
 Instead of ordering the classic salad dressing, opt for a slice of lime or some guacamole instead.
 These are safer choices that are unlikely to have the additional sugar you will find in even the healthiest dressing options on a restaurant menu.
 Avocado offers the creaminess you want, and a bit of lime helps moisten the salad greens making it easier to eat.
 Do not hesitate to bring your own Whole 30 approved salad dressing.
 Also be sure to order your salad without ingredients that are not Whole 30 approved (bacon, corn, croutons, cheese).

 Focus on what is approved.
-Instead of worrying about all the things on the menu that you aren’t allowed, focus on the things yo know are okay on the Whole 30 plan.
-This is one time where indulging in a nice steak is a great choice You know a grilled steak is less likely to have offending ingredients in the preparation.
+Instead of worrying about all the things on the menu that you aren’t allowed, focus on the things you know are okay on the Whole 30 plan.
+This is one time where indulging in a nice steak is a great choice you know a grilled steak is less likely to have offending ingredients in the preparation.
 You can enjoy a traditional baked potato or baked sweet potato in most restaurants.
 Feel free to bring your own ghee to enjoy on your potato!
 Add some steamed or grilled vegetables on the side and you have a super easy meal that is delicious and doesn’t make those around you wonder why you are ordering “weird food”.
 Be sure to confirm the sides are also dairy free.

 Skip dessert.
 This may be the hardest part of your meal, but it is easy to beg off on dessert when you fill up on the healthier items on the menu.
 Very rarely will you find a restaurant that offers a Whole 30 approved dessert.
 Instead, order a cup of black coffee and enjoy some time with your friends and family.
 You may be able to order a cup of fruit or berries.

 These tips for staying Whole 30 while eating out are easy to follow.
-Not only can you manage a great meal out with friends and family, you’ll do so without compromising our progress thus far.
+Not only can you manage a great meal out with friends and family, but you’ll also do so without compromising our progress thus far.

 Whole 30 Dining Out Options: